2006–07 Pakistan Premier League

-The 2006–07 Pakistan Premier League season was the 3rd season since the inception of Pakistan Premier League and 52nd season of Pakistan domestic football.
+The 2006–07 Pakistan Premier League season was the 3rd season of Pakistan Premier League and 52nd season of Pakistan domestic football.
 The football season was moved from the summer to the winter months.

-Pakistan Army ended the season as league champions, successfully defending the title and winning their second title in three years.
+The defending champions Pakistan Army ended the season as league champions, winning their second title in three years.

-Pakistan Army keeper Jaffar Khan set a new Pakistani record by remaining unbeaten for 1,260 minutes.
-Pakistan Army only conceding 3 goals is a new record.
+Pakistan Army goalkeeper Jaffar Khan set a new Pakistani record by keeping a clean sheet for 1,260 minutes.
+Pakistan Army only conceded 3 goals, another record.

-Pakistan Army represented Pakistan at the 2007 AFC President's Cup by virtue of being the national champions.
-The AFC President's Cup 2007 will be staged in Lahore.
+By virtue of being the national champions, Pakistan Army represented Pakistan at the 2007 AFC President's Cup, which was staged in Lahore.

-The relegation spots were occupied Habib Bank and Pakistan Telecommunication, who withdrew before the start of the league.
+The relegation spots were occupied by Habib Bank and Pakistan Telecommunication, who withdrew before the start of the league.

 Teams

 Panther Club and Pakistan Public Work Department were relegated at the end of the 2005–06 season and were replaced by B-Division winners and runner-up Pakistan Railways and Karachi Electric Supply Corporation.